miswah/import-blog/README.md

 Personally and by standard, you should use a [issue template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/ISSUE_TEMPLATE.md) and a [pull request template](https://github.com/navendu-pottekkat/nsfw-filter/blob/master/PULL_REQ_TEMPLATE.md)(click for examples) so that when a user opens a new issue they could easily format it as per your project guidelines.

 You could also add contact details for people to get in touch with you regarding your project. -->

+Please use the issue tab on github to raise any bugs or new features that you would love.

+For helping out with the issues you can use refrences like these `sh close, closed, fix, fixed, resolve, resolved ` and add the pull request on a new branch

+To get in touch with you can use the discussion tab here on the repo

 # License